 Cesium contamination in France.

-The most affected French areas are located in the Vosges mountains and in the Haut Var (Southern Alps) where concentrations of soil deposits have been identified : local topology have played the role of a collector system, accumulating ponctually radioactive elements.
+The most affected French areas were located in the Vosges mountains and in the Haut Var (Southern Alps) where concentrations of soil deposits have been identified : local topology have played the role of a collector system, accumulating ponctually radioactive elements.

 These concentrations, very localized, were among the highest in France.
 In parts of the some forests, game and fungi showed signs of abnormally high contamination: calculated for one kilogram, the activity has reached 2000 Bq for wild boars and 5000 Bq for some fungi, the normal being a hundred Bq / kg.